An Optimal Transport-driven Approach for Cultivating Latent Space in Online Incremental Learning: Experiment

 \subsection{Ablation study}

-In what follows, we present additional experimental results to analyse the effectiveness of components in CLOT.

-\textbf{The role of using multiple centroids in general:} For our OT-MM, we examine the influence of number of centroids per class.
-Figure \ref{fig:num_cluster} depicts the curves of average accuracies on CIFAR10 when \textit{Num-centroids} varies.
-We observe that in all cases, the performance improves when we increase the number of centroids per class from 1 to a certain threshold.
-The bigger the memory size is, the bigger the threshold is.
-Moreover, if these thresholds are exceeded, the model performance depends on the support level of replay memory: \textit{the smaller memory size leads to the lower the representation learning quality, and higher prediction error}.
-When memory size = 0.2K, if the number of centroids is bigger than 3, the model performance degrades most.
-On the other hand, with a larger memory size (e.g., memory size = 1K), the ideal number of centroids is 4, and when increasing the number of centroids to 5, the model quality does not degrade significantly.
-Therefore, it can be seen that our prediction method using many centroids would achieve the best results when there is a harmonious combination with the representation learning quality.
+\textbf{The role of using multiple centroids in general:} For our MMOT's efficacy, we examine the influence of the number of centroids per class wrt model performance.
+Figure \ref{fig:num_cluster} depicts curves of average accuracies on CIFAR10 when \textit{Num-centroids} varies.
+In general, the performance improves when we increase the number of centroids per class from 1 to a certain threshold.
+In addition, the bigger the memory size is, the bigger the threshold is.
+Moreover, if these thresholds are exceeded, the model performance depends on the support level of replay memory: {the smaller memory size leads to the lower quality of the representation learning, and higher prediction error}.
+In particular, when the memory size $M=200$, if the number of centroids is bigger than 3, the model performance degrades.
+Whereas, with memory size $M= 1K$, the ideal number of centroids is 4, and when increasing the number of centroids to 5, the model quality will slightly degrade.

-\textbf{The role of centroids in improving replay buffer:} In our framework, we leverage centroids learned from OT-MM to improve the quality of the memory buffer.
+\textbf{The role of multiple centroids in improving replay buffer:} In our framework, we leverage centroids obtained from MMOT to improve the quality of the memory buffer.
 Table \ref{tab:memory_centroids} is an ablation study on the effect of using or not using centroids to select samples for the replay buffer.
-It can be observed that in all cases, using centroids to select samples consistently offers better results than not using centroids.
-Regardless that the sample selection based on centroids is quite simple, the results support our intuition that centroids help effectively characterize data and improve the diversity in the episode memory.
+It can be observed that in general, using centroids to select samples consistently offers better results than random sampling.
+Regardless of the fact that the sample selection based on centroids is quite simple, the results support our intuition that centroids help effectively and incrementally characterize data in the latent space of the online model, and improve the diversity of the episode memory.